 What Is a Corporate University?

-A corporate university is an educational institution within a corporation—usually, a large one.
-It provides learning and development activities tailored to the corporation’s staff, according to the corporation’s interests and needs.
+A corporate university is an educational institution within a corporation.
+It provides learning and development activities tailored to the corporation’s employees, according to the corporation’s interests and needs.

 That includes the delivery of company-specific management training and leadership development with the ultimate aim of maintaining corporate competitiveness in ever-changing markets.